We were taught that all fats were bad.

 To simplify things, think of coconut oil as the O.G. source of MCT’s and MCT oil as the new age concentrate of MCT’s (minus lauric acid).
 With that settled the question remains, MCT Oil vs Coconut Oil - which oil is best for you?

 Try blending coconut oil or MCT oil into your morning cup of coffee or tea for an added boost of mental clarity.
 This is especially effective when paired with intermittent fasting.
-The fats can help satiate your hunger if you're looking to hold out until your lunch break, plus the fats will slow the absorption of caffeine in your body for a more evenly dispersed brain fuel.
+The fats can help to satiate your hunger if you're looking to hold out until your lunch break, plus the fats will slow the absorption of caffeine in your body for a more evenly dispersed brain fuel.
 Try this technique with our Chocolate Hustle yerba mate blend to make a bulletproof tea that will power you through the day.